utrains/terraform_job_preparation/README.md

 **Solution of Basic Question:**

-- **What is Terraform, and why is it used in the context of infrastructure automation?**
+- **a.
+What is Terraform, and why is it used in the context of infrastructure automation?**

   - When we work on an infrastructure (machines, servers, services), we need to be able to manage it (create, delete, update, add tools, etc.) as quickly as possible.

-  - To achieve this, we need to see our infrastructure as code that we can evolve to meet this need, hence the use of terraform which is an **declarative language**
+  - One way to achieve this is to define our Infrastructure requirements as **code** that we can version and manage easily.

-  - is an open-source **infrastructure as code (IaC)** tool developed by HashiCorp.
+  - Terraform is an **infrastructure as code (IaC)** tool developed by HashiCorp that uses a **declarative language** to automate the provisioning, configuration and management of infrastructure resources in various environments.

 ***

-- **Why should you use Terraform?**
+- **b.
+Why should you use Terraform?**

   - There are several reasons for using Terraform, including :

     - **It's multi-cloud:** for example, for companies using several clouds (AWS cloud, AZURE , etc.) Terraform remains compatible and can be used.

     - **It’s Scalable:** at any time we can increase **(scale up)** or decrease **(scale down)**  the number of resources in our infrastructure by simply modifying the configuration files and then running the **apply** command.
+    - **It is repeatable:** you can easily replicate the infrastructure for different environments(dev, staging, prod …)

-    - **Version Control:**code written with terraform supports several version control tools (github, gitlab, bitbucket, ...)
+    - **Version Control:** code written with terraform supports several version control tools (github, gitlab, bitbucket, ...)

 ***

-- **What do you mean by Infrastructure as Code (IaC)?**
+- **c.
+What do you mean by Infrastructure as Code (IaC)?**

-  - To answer this question, we would say that infrastructure is **seen as code**, as a program, similar to how software is developed.
+  - To answer this question, we would say that infrastructure is **seen as code**, as a program, similar to how a software is developed.

   - This will allow more consistent and repeatable deployment of resources (Server, Network, storage, ...).